PhoenixJSMeetup/mathbeast/CONTRIBUTING.md

 ##Set Up Development Environment
 You won't need an http server, but you'll need to compile Less files into CSS.
-Below are instructions on how to set up your environment to run gulp tasks This repository has branches for each of the videos in the course.
-You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage.
-Or you can simply add `/tree/BRANCH_NAME` to the URL to go to the branch you want to peek at.
+Below are instructions on how to set up your environment to run gulp tasks.

 1. Make sure you have these installed
   - [node.js](http://nodejs.org/)